 Monitoring - Local Education Agencies (school districts).
 The SEA annually conducts desk audits for each LEA and follows up with accreditation visits if determined necessary.
-The Accreditation Site Visit process may include lowa Chapter 12, Equity, Special Education and Title Programs; dependent upon findings of the desk audit.
-During a site review, the district provides requested information, including additional information as a result of the lowa Department of Education's procedural compliance review related to the implementation of IDEA.
+The Accreditation Site Visit process may include Iowa Chapter 12, Equity, Special Education and Title Programs; dependent upon findings of the desk audit.
+During a site review, the district provides requested information, including additional information as a result of the Iowa Department of Education's procedural compliance review related to the implementation of IDEA.
 Data are collected through a Web-based tool, with a report developed for each district to identify individual student noncompliance and whether or not the issues are identified as a system level issue.
 If noncompliance is identified as a system level issue, the district must respond to the corrective action identified within the report.
-The AEA then monitors and verifies the correction of individual noncompliance as well as the implementation of the required corrective action.
-Individual student noncompliance and system level corrective action are to be fully implemented as soon as possible, but no later than one year from date of notification.
+The AEA then monitors and verifies the corrective action of individual student noncompliance as soon as possible, but no later than one year from date of notification.
 After the AEA verifies that all corrections have been made, documentation is submitted to the SEA.